 Why Does Elder Abuse Happen?

-A recent MetLife report shows that elder abuse most commonly committed by an elder’s own family or through scams.
+A recent MetLife report shows that elder abuse is most commonly committed by an elder’s own family or through scams.
 About 51% of abusers are strangers who use mail, phone, and email scams to abuse the elder.

 Although both men and women are victims of elder abuse, more women fall victim.
 In addition to a larger female elder demographic, there are some other aspects that can make senior women vulnerable to these scams such as: